couchbaselabs/docs-ng/content/moxi-manual-1.7/moxi-error-responses.markdown

    return the `SERVER_ERROR a2b not_my_vbucket` error response to your client application.

-**Unhandled:** `[:unknown-tag :bridgehead]` Moxi will respond to the client with the same binary error response message that it received from the downstream membase/memcached server.
+Binary protocol error messagesMoxi will respond to the client with the same binary error response message that it received from the downstream membase/memcached server.

 For all other proxy-related errors, moxi will respond with a binary error